Factbox: The economic remedies for the coronavirus

 The government announced a stimulus package of 11.7 trillion won ($9.8 billion) to cushion the impact of the largest outbreak of coronavirus outside China.
 An additional 10.3 trillion won in treasury bonds will be issued this year to fund the extra budget.

-Seoul has also dramatically tightened rules on short-selling for three months.
+Seoul has also tightened rules on short-selling for three months.
 Starting March 11, stocks with a sudden and abnormal increase in short-selling transactions will be suspended from further short-selling for 10 days.

-Reporting by Reuters Staff; editing by Dan Burns and Edward Tobin
+Reporting by Reuters Staff; editing by Angus MacSwan